Go beyond the gates ex-offender programme

 ‘Go beyond the gates’ is our programme to support ex-offenders into sustainable employment, helping them to live independently.

 Reoffending costs the UK economy £15 billion a year.
 Ex-offenders who find jobs are much less likely to reoffend.
-By October 2019, VGC was employing 20 ex-offenders on our sites, one of whom had recently been promoted.
+By October 2019, VGC was employing 20 ex-offenders on our sites, one of whom have now been promoted.

 Finding work for ex-offenders near to release helps break the cycle of unemployment, homelessness and re-offending.